basushaunak/landing-page-TOP/README.md

 # landing-page-TOP
-Landking Page for The Odin Project
+Landing Page for The Odin Project